 Questions about travelling to New Zealand

 The great thing about visiting New Zealand is that it's a year round destination.
 We don't get the big snows and freezing temperatures that Europe and North America get, lucky for us!
 For us, the most popular times for our tours is between October and April, our spring, summer and autumn months.
-We also offer special winter departures once per month from May to September that capture New Zealand as a winter wonderland.
+We also offer some winter departures from May to September that capture New Zealand as a winter wonderland.
+Please check our Dates and Availability page.

 Being an island nation in the middle of the South Pacific Ocean, there are only two ways to get here.
 By air or by ship.
-For most people, you'll fly to New Zealand but more and more are coming by cruise ship nowadays, and joining one of our tours either before or after their cruise.
+For most people, you'll fly to New Zealand but some are on cruise ships and joining one of our tours either before or after their cruise.

-It's up to you how you book your flights, most people look after their on flights, either booking online or via their travel agent.
+It's up to you how you book your flights, most people look after their own flights booking online or via their travel agent.

 If you've got lots of frequent flier miles, what better time to use them than now, for your big trip to New Zealand.
 Contact your air points programme to do this.